 Children develop a range of physical skills and learn numerous sports that encourage teamwork and leadership.
 The ‘3 Lap Challenge’ encourages and tracks the aerobic fitness levels of our children, while also promoting personal goal-setting, growth mind-set and aspiration in sports.
 We see the impact of this growth mind-set across the children’s attitudes to learning in all subjects.
 All children are expected to push themselves in PE, and ‘Sports Postcards’ are used to feedback positive praise to grownups when children show particular effort.

 We hold a Sports Day at Parliament Hill running track each July and take part in annual events such as the Camden Swimming Gala, Athletics tournament, Cross Country (involving all our Junior children) and other inclusive events organized by the borough.
 We enter a girls and boys team into both the Year 3/4 and Year 5/6 Camden Schools football tournaments and have won the ‘fair-play’ trophy in 19/20 and 20/21.
+In 2023 we came first in the CSSA Boys’ Basketball, and the Small Schools’ Athletics Championships.
 Although we are a small school, we always finish in the top third of events giving our most able children are given a chance to shine.

 Almost all of our children (and staff!) walk, cycle or scooter to school each day and we are committed to walking as much as possible – for example, we utilise the great resource of Hampstead Heath for class activities and every class walks to the swimming pool when taking lessons.
-Swimming lessons have resumed in Autumn 2021.
 All children in Years 1-6 will participate in a fortnight of daily intensive swimming lessons.
-In 2021-22 – 97% of our year 6 pupils could swim at least 25 metres.
+In 2022-23 – 97% of our year 6 pupils could swim at least 25 metres.